CeereMugambi/alx-system_engineerung-devops/0x00-shell_basics/README.md

-Script for listing lists from different directories
+Script for displying type of file